jxnpass/jxnpass.github.io/index.md

 [Contact Me](./contact-jp.html)

 STILL WORKING ON THIS!
-UNDER DEVELOPMENT AS OF 10/9/23
+UNDER DEVELOPMENT AS OF 10/10/23

 You’ve created your first repository to hold all your work on your new data project on GitHub.
 Now what?
 Any typical data science enthusiasts won’t take the time to go through every line of code and file you have, much less an employer from your company of interest.
-Here’s how they can be guided to enjoy your ingenuity – from most to least effective, and all this can be done in less than 5 minutes.
+Here’s how they can be led to enjoy your ingenuity.

 ## 1: Use a README.md file and a GitHub Page